 Deterrence and Patient Education

-Cushing syndrome should be treated by a multidisciplinary team lead by an endocrinologist.
-The patient should be educated about the complication of Cushing Syndrome due to impaired quality of life with active Cushing syndrome.
+Cushing syndrome should be treated by an interprofessional team lead by an endocrinologist.
+The patient should be educated about the complication of Cushing syndrome due to impaired quality of life with active Cushing syndrome.

 Pearls and Other Issues